curl/everything-curl/usingcurl-proxies.md

 ### Discover your proxy

-Some networks are setup to require a proxy in order for you to reach the Internet or perhaps that special network you're interested in.
+Some networks are setup to require a proxy in order for you to reach the Internet or perhaps that special network you are interested in.
 The use of proxies are introduced on your network by the people and management that run your network for policy or technical reasons.